suterma/vue-peaks/README.md

 Note: Even if you do not use the default (or any other) styles, the overview and zoomview panes still do have a small minimum size set.

-Currently, the package does not properly export types, see issue [#17](https://github.com/suterma/vue-peaks/issues/17).
-Alternatively you can also directly include the vue component as SFC:
+Alternative: The package does not currently properly export types, see issue [#17](https://github.com/suterma/vue-peaks/issues/17).
+To get TypeScript support, you can also directly include the vue component as SFC:

 ```
 import AudioPeaks from 'vue-peaks/src/components/AudioPeaks.vue';